GenomicsForAotearoaNewZealand/genomics-tools/README.md

         1. If you are happy with the changes proposed, check the `Delete source branch` box and click on the `Merge` button

-## Proposing a new tool

-Please read `tools/README.md` for more information on the conventions and structure required to add a tool to the repository.